-4.7.18 Nominations are due on March 23 at 5PM.
-The Individual Greek Awards will be given out during the campus-wide Honors and Awards Ceremony on March 28.
-The fourth annual Oglethorpe Organizational Greek Awards ceremony will be held on Saturday, April 7.
-For more information about Greek Awards, including the 2017-18 Greek Awards Packet of Information and how to nominate chapters and members, please see section V of this manual.
+Nominations are due on TBA.
+The Individual Greek Awards will be given out during the campus-wide Honors and Awards Ceremony on TBA.
+The fourth annual Oglethorpe Organizational Greek Awards ceremony will be held on TBA.
+For more information about Greek Awards, including the 2020-21 Greek Awards Packet of Information and how to nominate chapters and members, please see section V of this manual.

-4.20.18 Spring Semester Pillars Accreditation Report Due
+ТВА Spring Semester Pillars Accreditation Report Due The Pillars Accreditation Portfolio process should be completed by TBA to the

-The Pillars Accreditation Portfolio process should be completed by 5PM on April 20 to the Office of Greek Life.
+Office of Greek Life.
 Please see section IV of this manual for more information.